Artificial insemination: Paternity rights

 Generally paternity is not an issue when artificial insemination is between a married woman and an anonymous donor.
 Most states provide that anonymous donors' paternity claims are not recognized, and most sperm donation centers make use of contracts that require donors to sign away their paternity rights before they can participate.
 When the mother knows the donor, however, or engages in artificial insemination while unmarried, complications may arise.
 In cases of private sperm donation, paternity rights and responsibilities are often conferred onto sperm donors when: the donor and recipient did not comply with state laws regarding artificial insemination, the sperm donor and recipient know one another, or the donor had the intent of being a father to the child.
 When one or a number of these things is true, courts have at times found written agreements relinquishing parental rights to be unenforceable.

-Opposition and criticism
+Cultural concerns

 Religious opposition

 Some theologically buttressed arguments reject the moral validity of this practice, such as Pope John XXIII.
 However, according to a document of the USCCB, the intrauterine insemination (IUI) of "licitly obtained" (normal intercourse with a silastic sheath i.e. a perforated condom) but technologically prepared semen sample (washed, etc.) has been neither approved nor disapproved by Church authority and its moral validity remains under discussion.
 Some religious groups, such as the Catholic Church, and individuals have also criticized artificial insemination because acquiring sperm for the procedure is seen as "a form of adultery promoting the vice of masturbation."